Terms of reference

 - resolve difficult communities issues, as required.

-5. The Communities Resourcing Committee should be constituted of fifteen members, including a Chair, appointed by the Knowledge Services and Solutions Board and a Senior Staff Member.
+5. The Communities Resourcing Committee should be constituted of fourteen members, including a Chair, appointed by the Knowledge Services and Solutions Board and a Senior Staff Member.

-6. The fifteen include Chairs from each of the five geographic Communities Committees, the Chair of the Young Professionals Communities Committee, and the Chair of the TPN leadership group.
+6. The fourteen include Chairs from each of the five geographic Communities Committees and the Chair of the Technical Networks Communities Committee.

 9. The Communities Resourcing Committee will meet virtually as required for short meetings and will require up to three physical meetings per year.